LEARN

 Dr. Ranjit Nair

-Dr. Ranjit Nair Founder and CEO
+Dr. Ranjit Nair Founder & CEO

 A study conducted by leading consultancies (McKinsey, Deloitte, PwC) as well as from renowned think tanks (World Economic Forum, Josh Bersin, Center for Creative Leadership), global CEOs strongly believe that self-awareness is a required competency to thrive in the post-pandemic and AI-infused world of work This fast-evolving workplace demands a new set if leadership competencies to become the leaders needed to drive innovation and unleash creativity.
 These competencies cannot be realized without the leader having a sound foundation of self-awareness.